 One of the most common stats that most golfers, even high handicap amateur golfers, know about are putts per round.

 Wesley Bryan was the leader in this category for the 2017 season with an average of 28.13 putts per round, 190th on the list was JJ Henry with an average of 30.42 putts per round.

-Looking at these stats will make the average golfer realise that having 30 putts or less per round is a very solid goal to strive towards.
+Looking at these stats will make the average golfer realize that having 30 putts or less per round is a very solid goal to strive towards.

 Putts from 3 feet

 Normally during a round with friends most amateurs are very quick to give each other 3 and 4 foot putts, calling them good and letting the putt be picked up, rather than putted out to finish the hole.

 If your playing partner is Paul Casey then yes you can go ahead and give those putts to him, but on average social golfers don’t make nearly as many short putts as they should.

-Paul Casey made every single 3 footer that he had on the PGA Tour in 2017, 770 3 footers to be exact.
+Paul Casey made every single 3 footer that he had on the PGA Tour in 2017.
+That’s 770 3-footers to be exact.

-You don’t have to make every single 3 footer that you have, but it will definitely improve your monthly medal score if you can atleast make 8/10 3 footers on average.
+You don’t have to make every single 3 footer that you have, but it will definitely improve your monthly medal score if you can at least make 8 out of 10, 3 footers on average.

 Putts from 6 feet